 Pros of Custom Websites

 Custom websites offer complete control over design, performance, and functionality.
 They are highly scalable, making them suitable for complex platforms or businesses with specific technical requirements.
-Custom development can also provide optimized performance and enhanced security when implemented correctly.
+Custom development can also deliver optimized performance and enhanced security when implemented correctly.

 Cons of Custom Websites